edmonl/insticator-session/README.md

 ## Build and Run

 Run `npm run build` to build the project.
-Output is in `/dist`.
+Output is in `dist`.

-Run `npm run demo` to launch a simple demo of showing sessions and cookies.
+Run `npm run demo` and navigate to `/demo` to launch a simple demo of showing sessions and cookies.

 Run `npm test` to unit test.